 (b) contracts above specified thresholds are advertised and awarded in accordance with UK regulations on public procurement (thresholds and regulations together with the consequences of breaching these regulations are attached at Appendix 1).

 (c) where consultancy advice is being obtained, the procurement of such advice must be in accordance with guidance issued by the Department of Health/NHS Improvement.
-For 2020-21 NHSE determined the threshold for this to be £50,000.
+NHSE determined the threshold for this to be £50,000.

 (d) no order shall be issued for any item or items to any firm which has made an offer of gifts, reward or benefit to directors or employees, other than: